Hwang affair: Scientific flaws

 In the 2004 report, Hwang's team remarked that "we cannot completely exclude the possibility that the cells had a parthenogenetic origin."
 Reference to parthenogenesis, the ability of embryo development from egg cells without fertilisation, was relevant because it had been documented that stem cells are capable of such transformation.
 In 1984, an experiment demonstrated that a genetic mixture (chimera) of nuclei from the stem cells, one-cell-stage embryos of mouse could develop into full embryos.
 Researchers at the Advanced Cell Technology (ACT) in Worcester, Massachusetts, further showed in 2002 that primate (in this case crab-eating macaque, Macaca fascicularis) stem cells grew into the blastocyst stage.
 The ACT subsequently announced that they had created the human parthenogenetic cells, although the cells could not reach the blastocyst stage.
 In 2003, Gerald Schatten of the University of Pittsburgh and his team reported a failed attempt of stem cell cloning in rhesus monkey, as the cell divisions were erratic and produced abnormal chromosomes.
 Schatten declared: "This reinforces the fact that the charlatans who claim to have cloned humans have never understood enough cell or developmental biology."

 Impact and aftermath

 The Hwang scandal was widely described as "a scandal that shook the world of science," exposing systemic weaknesses in the regulation of research integrity.

 In response, South Korea implemented a series of research ethics reforms across universities, government agencies, and academic associations.
 These included stricter institutional review board (IRB) procedures and national guidelines for ethical research practices.

 Although public opinion initially remained sympathetic, most Koreans quickly withdrew their support after Hwang's admission of misconduct.
 Online communities supporting him dissolved rapidly, reflecting a collective reassessment of scientific credibility and trust.

 Documentary

+In April 2023, Canadian Youtuber BobbyBroccoli released a two-part docu-series entitled "The Man who faked human cloning" and "How to catch a criminal cloner" on Youtube and on the streaming service Nebula.
 In June 2023, Netflix released the documentary film King of Clones, which covered Hwang Woo-suk and this affair.